NiccoloTonioni/niccolotonioni.github.io/_talks/2025-02-17-dte_aicomas.md

 location: "Paris, FR"
 ---

-I'm going to present our work on neural compression techniques, including autoencoders (AEs) and variational autoencoders (VAEs), for reduced-order modeling of experimental datasets, comparing these methods with traditional projection-based approaches like Proper Orthogonal Decomposition (POD).
+I will present our work on neural compression techniques, focusing on autoencoders (AEs) and variational autoencoders (VAEs), for reduced-order modeling of experimental datasets.